 If you are at a stage where you need support with the process of decision making, please reach out to us.
 As one of our colleagues can discuss quality of life during an online visit with you.
 An online consult or phone consult can put your mind at ease that we have the knowledge and compassion to make it the visit as peaceful as possible.

-All our vets have knowledge and are trained in identifying the right pre-sedation protocol for your pet to make the passing as stress free as possible.
+All our vets are trained to identify the right pre-sedation protocol for your pet, ensuring a stress-free passing.

 Please talk to us you don’t have to go through this difficult time on your own.
 We are here for you and available to answer any questions you might have.
 We also have a lot of information on our FAQ page.